The Emergence of the Chief Artificial Intelligence Officer

 Dr. Andrea Isoni (CAIO, AI Innovation)

-Founder and Director of AI Technologies, Andrea Isoni is at the forefront of AI innovation with revolutionary work on the Brain-Computer Interface and machine learning.
+Founder and Director of AI Technologies, Andrea Isoni, is at the forefront of AI innovation with revolutionary work on the Brain-Computer Interface and machine learning.
 As an emerging leader in the field of AI, Andrea has travelled the world to attend prominent events such as Social Media Week New York, Social Media Week London, Hack 2021 and 2022 Saudi Arabia, DTX22 London and IDC CIO Summit Dubai, to name a few.

 Dan Hammond Smith (Divisional Director, Oakstone International)